-7.1 Please describe any legislative restrictions on the sending of marketing communications by post, telephone, email, or SMS text message.
-(E.g., requirement to obtain prior opt-in consent or to provide a simple and free means of opt-out.)
+9.1 Please describe any legislative restrictions on the sending of electronic direct marketing.
+(E.g., for marketing by email or SMS, is there a requirement to obtain prior opt-in consent of the recipient?)

-With regard to marketing communications distributed by telephone, email or fax, article 3 lit. u of the Unfair Competition Act prohibits the sending of such communication if the recipient has declared in the official telephone registry that he does not wish to receive such communication.
+With regard to marketing communications distributed by telephone, email or fax, article 3 lit. u of the Unfair Competition Act prohibits the sending of such communication if the recipient has declared in the official telephone registry that he/she does not wish to receive such communication.

 Regarding mass emails and text messages, article 3 lit. o of the Unfair Competition Act requires that such communication is only sent with the prior consent of the recipients and with information on a simple opt-out procedure.
-An exception is made if the entity received the contact information in connection with the sale of products or services and if the customer was informed at the moment of the data collection about the simple opt-out procedure.
+An exception is made if the entity received the contact information in connection with the sale of products or services it has purchased before and if the customer was informed at the moment of the data collection about the simple opt-out procedure.
 In that case, information regarding similar products or services may be sent without prior consent.